stevekinney/your-first-lines-of-js/README.md

 If you look up at the previous example, there is a lot of repetition.
 We've `y = y + direction;` three times.
 We programmers like acronyms.
 One of the ones we _really_ like is called DRY, which stands for "Don't Repeat Yourself."
 The more times you repeat yourself, the more likely it is that you're going to make a boo-boo.
 More importantly, the more times you repeat yourself, the more places you're going to have to go find and change if you need to change something about the way your program works, which is also a good opportunity for you to introduce a boo-boo.
 Less code is better code and functions help us package up repeated code into one nice and neat little place.

-If you're lucky enought to have someone who's be programming for a bit near you, then he or she probably has some strong ideas about some ways we could improve that code.
+If you're lucky enough to have someone who's been programming for a bit near you, then he or she probably has some strong ideas about some ways we could improve that code.
 Just let them know that I'm aware of those things as well and we will talk about them in a bit, but first we're going to talk a little bit about using functions to keep our code DRY.

 If variables are good at storing values for you to use multiple places in your program, then functions are good at storing a set of steps that you'd like to repeat multiple places in your code.
 Let's take a look at the syntax for writing a function.